-In the following post we will then focus on the parts of the Bridge Strategy more related to sales: we will start from Impact and close with Engage.
+In the following post, we will then focus on the parts of the Bridge Strategy more related to sales: we will start from Impact and close with Engage.

-The Go to Market strategy is part of our process, which will be defined in a specific paragraph, but it is included in the process of the Bridge Strategy.
+The Go-to-Market strategy is part of our process, which will be defined in a specific paragraph, but it is included in the process of the Bridge Strategy.

 Understanding the scenario: I as Impact

-For this reason, it is necessary to better understand the scenario and thus have an overview of the main stakeholders that make up the commercial process.
-At Vehnta we suggest to our customers four steps: four tools to deepen the knowledge of their reality and to understand the reference scenario.
+For this reason, it is necessary to understand the scenario better and thus have an overview of the main stakeholders that make up the commercial process.
+At Vehnta, we suggest to our customers four steps: four tools to deepen the knowledge of their reality and to understand the reference scenario.

 Impact tools are: